Blog

 • Zoom subscription

-Offering high-end tools is another way to possibly differentiate yourself from other coworking spaces.
-The cost of video conferencing tools can start at around $2,500 with the largest investment being in the television and webcam you set up.
+The cost of video conferencing tools can start at around $2,500 with the largest investment being in the television and webcam you choose.

 Estimated cost: $2,500